franckalbinet/gis-training-jelsa/src/dem-raster.md

 ### 2. Merging and clipping SRTM individual scene
 The next steps are to merge (combine all scenes in one single one) and clip the extent based on `gadm-rom-level1-sw.shp` layer.

-To merge all downloaded scenes:
+To **merge** all downloaded scenes:

 ```
 [In QGIS Processing Toolbox]
-Write merge in the search box
+Write "merge" in the search box
 Double click on GDAL ▸ Raster Miscellaneous ▸ Merge
 ```